xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 ![2](/assets/img/posts/Access-Token-Part0x01/2.png)

-After opening the target process handle, we will need to open handle of the process handle and that can be done through [OpenProcessToken](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocesstoken)
+After opening the target process handle, we will need to open handle of the process handle and that could be done through [OpenProcessToken](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocesstoken)

 ```cpp
 BOOL OpenProcessToken(